 Fires when a new email arrives in Gmail inbox or a specific label/folder.
 Can filter by sender domain, subject keywords, or attachment presence.

-When email from 'leads@zillow.com' arrives, parse lead details and create contact in HubSpot with 'Zillow Lead' tag.
+When an email from '[email protected]' arrives, parse the offering details and create a deal in HubSpot with a 'Broker Offering' tag.

 Fires when an email is sent from your Gmail account (manually or via automation).
 Useful for logging outbound communication in CRM.

-After sending listing presentation email to seller, automatically log in HubSpot deal timeline and create follow-up task for 48 hours later.
+After sending an LOI cover note to a listing broker, automatically log it in the HubSpot deal timeline and create a follow-up task for 48 hours later.

 Fires when recipient opens an email you sent (requires tracking pixel integration).
 Provides open timestamp and device info.

-When buyer opens 'New Listings' email for third time, alert agent via Slack: 'Hot lead—[Name] very engaged with your email.'
+When an LP opens the 'New Acquisition Opportunity' email for the third time, alert the principal via Slack: 'Warm capital—[Name] very engaged with the deal summary.'

 Fires when recipient clicks a tracked link in your email.
 Captures which link was clicked and timestamp.

-When buyer clicks on listing link in your email, log property interest in CRM and send follow-up: 'Saw you checked out [Address].
-Want to see it this week?'
+When an LP clicks the data-room link in your email, log deal interest in the CRM and send a follow-up: 'Saw you reviewed the [Address] data room.
+Want to discuss a commitment this week?'

 Fires when you manually star an email or apply a specific Gmail label, allowing you to trigger workflows for emails you flag as important.

-When you star an email from a buyer, trigger workflow to create high-priority deal in CRM and schedule same-day follow-up call.
+When you star an email from a broker, trigger a workflow to create a high-priority deal in the CRM and schedule a same-day underwriting kickoff.

 Fires when email arrives with attachment matching criteria (file type, name pattern).
 Can extract attachment content for processing.